knightazura/ghost-sdk/Roadmap.md

 * To introduce new API endpoints needed for Apps, Themes and other core parts of Ghost.
 * To introduce permissions / access control across the entire API
 * To produce structure documentation of each endpoint, the expected response and any errors that may result

+## Ember

+The Ghost Admin will be rewritten in Ember.js as a full client side SPA, consuming the Ghost data API.
+This is a dependency for all features which depend on UI changes.
+This project was started several weeks ago, but has been put on hold so that everyone can focus on the refactoring work to the API which is a dependency if the Ember admin is ever going to work.
+We should be back to this project before the end of April.

+See the [Epic](https://github.com/TryGhost/Ghost/issues/2271) for an overview of the project, what is required and why.
+Additionally, see the [issue backlog](https://github.com/TryGhost/Ghost/issues?milestone=17&state=open) to pick up issues and monitor progress.

+#### Goals

+* To rebuild the entire Ghost admin in Ember.js
+* To resolve as many UI bugs/issues as possible
+* To create a framework for rapid development of user interfaces in Ghost
+* To lay the groundwork to deliver significant improvements for mobile
+* ?To introduce a more holistic solution for managing keyboard shortcuts?

+---

 #### History